Resolutions and Rejection Sensitive Dysphoria: Neurodiversity Affirming New Year Activities for Neurodivergent, ADHD, and Autistic Kids and Parents

 Growth Is About Capacity, Not Correction

-surviving a hard year
+getting through a hard year

 trying again after setbacks